bharatrajput2409/JWT-medium-blog/README.md

  ### `python manage.py runserver`

- `Make sure that bother react and django server are running`
+ `Make sure that both react and django server are running`